prince6265/IQA/Angular IQA/AngularQ&A.md

     - Observable provides operators like map, forEach, filter, reduce, retry, retryWhen etc.
 ### directives in Angular:
 - directives are special instructions added to the HTML to alter the DOM (Document Object Model) or change the appearance and behavior of elements.
+- directives are classes that add additional behavior to angular component.
 > three main directives angular have
 1. Component directive
       - These are the most common type of directive.